smartuni/slides/hands_on.md

 $ BOARD=samr21-xpro make all flash term
 ```

----

-# Application Output

-* Press the reset button on the board
+* Press the reset button
-* You should see
-  * a `Hello World!` message
-  * a blinking LED
+* In addition to the message, you should see a blining LED
-* Congratulations!
-You just build your first RIOT app :D

 ---